 So, Which Model Y Version Is for You?

-If you are like me and want to take your Model Y on cross-country road trips, the Long Range is a no brainer.
-Add to that the fact that you also get AWD and your resale should be better, the price difference is more than worth it.
+If you are like me and want to take your Model Y on cross-country road trips, the Long Range is a no-brainer.
+Add to that the fact that you also get AWD and your resale should be better, and the price difference is more than worth it.